veraee/fsRelaxSonarRules/README.md

     Exception(Throwable cause)
    ```

+*Note: This rule's name is "Should document public api"; with classes filter "**" it replaces
+the original rule "Public types, methods and fields (API) should be documented with Javadoc"*

 **CommonsOldCommonsCurrent**: Prefer to use current version of the Apache Commons library:
 - Prefer collections4 over collections
 - Prefer lang3 over lang

+*Note: This rule's name is "Should use current version of apache commons libraries"*

 ## Build hints
 _Hint for IDE_:
 Run `mvn test-compile` once before first test,